Alexandrite Engagement Rings: Meaning, Durability, and Types

 • Share:

 Alexandrite is a color-change gemstone, that bounces back and forth between a deep aqua green color, to a magenta, to a lavender eggplant purple.
 Alexandrite is the gemstone of luck, prosperity, and intellect.
-It represents the balance between the physical and the spiritual, and can bring you into the balance of who you are.
+It represents the balance between the physical and the spiritual and can bring you into the balance of who you are.

-Today however, most alexandrites come from Sri Lanka, Brazil, and East Africa.
+Today most alexandrites come from Sri Lanka, Brazil, and East Africa.
 Alexandrites can also be grown in a lab.

 Both The Margo and The Katy feature alexandrite center stones with diamond accents.